 Weather today: Dry and breezy; sunny in Stonehaven but cloudier for the middle of the walk.

-Description: Pretty coastal fishing town and claimed birthplace of the deep-fried Mars bar.
+Description: Pretty coastal fishing town, claimed birthplace of the deep-fried Mars bar.

 Route credit: Scotland off the beaten track